+G \\\\ Canned cycle G-code from table 1.

+X \\\\ X position of the hole to be drilled.

+Y \\\\ Y position of the hole to be drilled.
-- G Canned cycle G-code from table 1. - X X position of the hole to be drilled. - Y Y position of the hole to be drilled. - Z Specifies point Z in figure 1.In incremental mode Z is measured from point R.In absolute mode Z is the position of the hole bottom. - R Specifies the distance to point R (figure 1) with an absolute or incremental value. - Q Determines the cut-in depth for the G73 and G83 cycles.
-Determines the thread lead for G74 and G84 if Rigid Tapping is enabled.
-(In the case of Rigid Tapping Q is not modal)

-- P Sets the dwell time at the bottom of the holes for G74, G82, G84, and G89 cycles.
-The dwell time is measured in seconds (same as G04). - F Sets the feed rate.
-Remains the feedrate even after G80 (cancel canned cycles). - K Sets the number of repeats for drilling cycles.
-Operations 1 through 6 of figure 1 will be repeated K number of times.
-If K is not specified K = 1.
-K is only useful when using incremental positioning mode (G91) and is not retained from cycle to cycle.
-In absolute mode, K causes the drilling of the same hole in the same position K times.
+In increment Specifies point Z in figure 1. al mode Z is measured from point R. node Z is the position of the hole bottom.
+R Specifies the distance to point R (figure 1) with an absolute or incremental value.
+Determines the cut-in depth for the G73 and G83 cycles. he thread lead for G74 and G84 if Rigid Tapping is enabled. of Rigid Tapping Q is not modal) P measured in Sets the dwell time at the bottom of the holes for G74, G82, G84, and G89 cycles.
+The dwell time is seconds (same as G04).
+F Sets the feed rate.
+Remains the feedrate even after G80 (cancel canned cycles).
+Sets the number of repeats for drilling cycles.
+Operations 1 through 6 of figure 1 will be repeated K mes.
+If K is not specified $K = 1$ .
+K is only useful when using incremental positioning mode (G91) and d from cycle to cycle.
+In absolute mode, K causes the drilling of the same hole in the same position K

-NOTE: Canned cycles are modal and should be canceled with G80.
+\ NOTE: Canned cycles are modal and should be canceled with G80.
 However G00, G01, G02 and G03 will also cause the cancellation of canned cycles.
 All parameters are stored until canned cycles are canceled except for the hole position and K, which must be set each time the cycle is used.
 When G80 is issued the movement mode will be the last one issued (G0, G1, G2, G3).
-Canned cycles will not be performed unless X and/or Y is specified.
+Canned cycles will not be performed unless X and/or Y are specified.

-When performing canned cycle operations, the distances can be either incremental or absolute, depending on the current active mode (G90 = absolute, G91 = incremental).
+When performing canned cycle operations, the distances can be either incremental or absolute, depending on the current active mode (G90 = absolute, G91= incremental).
 Figure 2 illustrates canned cycle Z-axis distances in both modes.